vittordallacqua/java-exercises/Projects/BankJavaSQL/README.md

 ---

 # 📎 License
-This project is for educational purposes and is not licensed for production use.
+This project is licensed under the MIT License.